 If the Committee expresses a negative or reserved opinion on a transaction to which an Associated Entity of the Group that is not also an ISP Related Party is a counterparty, the transaction - accompanied by the support documentation subject to assessment by the proposing Department - must be subject to prior, non-binding opinion of the Management Control Committee and subsequent resolution of the Board of Directors.
-In that case, the resolution provides analytical justification of the reasons for which it was made and an accurate reply to the observations formulated by the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and by the Management Control Committee.
-The Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Management Control Committee are specifically informed of the transaction, as soon as the matter is resolved upon, and the latter is brought to the attention of the Shareholders' Meeting on an annual basis.
+In that case, the resolution provides analytical justification of the reasons for which it was made and an accurate reply to the observations formulated by the Committee for Transactions with Related Parties and by the Management Control Committee.
+The Committee for Transactions with Related Parties and the Management Control Committee are specifically informed of the transaction, as soon as the matter is resolved upon, and the latter is brought to the attention of the Shareholders' Meeting on an annual basis.

-In the case in which the Board of Directors resolves to approve a transaction with an ISP Related Party despite a negative opinion of the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group, the resolution proposal is contingent upon the authorisation by the Shareholders' Meeting upon obtaining a special decision-making majority indicated by the Consob Regulations.
-Specifically, the transaction cannot be carried out if in passing the Shareholder's Meeting resolution, the majority of voting shareholders classified as unrelated pursuant to the Consob Resolution vote against the transaction, provided that the unrelated shareholders () present at the Shareholder's Meeting represent at least 10% of the share capital with voting rights.
+In the case in which the Board of Directors resolves to approve a transaction with an ISP Related Party despite a negative opinion of the Committee for Transactions with Related Parties, the resolution proposal is contingent upon the authorisation by the Shareholders' Meeting upon obtaining a special decision-making majority indicated by the Consob Regulations.
+Specifically, the transaction cannot be carried out if in passing the Shareholder's Meeting resolution, the majority of voting shareholders classified as unrelated pursuant to the Consob Resolution vote against the transaction, provided that the unrelated shareholders (20) present at the Shareholder's Meeting represent at least 10% of the share capital with voting rights.

-The provisions of this paragraph are also applicable in the event that the threshold of greater significance, as identified in Attachment 4, is exceeded due to the cumulative effect of several consistent transactions or transactions carried out with a view to a single purpose and accomplished during the same financial year with an Associated Entity of the Group.
+The provisions of this paragraph are also applicable in the event that the threshold of greater significance, as identified in Attachment 3, is exceeded due to the cumulative effect of several consistent transactions or transactions carried out with a view to a single purpose and accomplished during the same financial year with an Associated Entity of the Group.